Quantum loop groups for symmetric Cartan matrices: Introduction

 In the present paper, we will complete the definition of the quantum loop group $\UU$ by explicitly describing the radical $I^+$ (the negative part $I^-$ will be analogous, with $e_{i,k}$'s replaced by $f_{i,-k}$'s); specifically, we develop generators for the ideal $I^+$ that provide quantum loop group versions of relations \eqref{eqn:serre}.

-The first combinatorial tool that we need for this is the notion of \textbf{distinguished zig-zag} $Z$, developed in Subsection \ref{sub:zig-zag}.
-In brief, for any $i \neq j \in I$ and any arithmetic progressions $s,\dots,t$ and $s',\dots, t'$ with ratio 2, such that $s+t=s'+t'$, we draw the following oriented graph
+The first combinatorial tool that we need for this is the notion of \textbf{distinguished zig-zags} $Z$, developed in Subsection \ref{sub:zig-zag}.
+In brief, for any $i \neq j \in I$ and any arithmetic progressions $s,\dots,t$ and $s',\dots, t'$ with step 2, such that $s+t=s'+t'$, we draw the following oriented graph